syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/Set-additional-delay-while-converting-HTML-to-PDF).

 ## Hyperlinks

 The Blink HTML converter support preserving URL links from HTML to PDF.
 Refer to the following code snippet.